-Through their schools, in the autumn term all pupils in the area were invited to take part in this year's Young Writer competition, on the theme "Reflections".
-Entries could be fiction or non-fiction, a story or a poem.
-Adjudication took place towards the end of the spring term.
+Through their schools, all pupils in the area will shortly be invited to take part in this year's Young Writer competition, on the challenging theme "A different perspective".
+Entries may be fiction or non-fiction, a story or a poem.
+Adjudication will take place towards the end of the spring term.